percona/k8spg-docs/docs/backups.md

 ### Backup repositories

- A special *pgBackRest repository* is created by the Operator along with creating a new PostgreSQL cluster to facilitate the usage of the pgBackRest features in it.
+A special *pgBackRest repository* is created by the Operator along with creating a new PostgreSQL cluster to facilitate the usage of the pgBackRest features in it (you can notice additional `repo-host` Pod after the cluster creation).

 The Operator can use the following variants of cloud storage outside the Kubernetes cluster to keep PostgreSQL backups: